GhoulsGP/Quimera-Project/README.md

 ---

 ## Technologies Used
-- **PHP:** Backend logic and server-side rendering.
+- **PHP:**  Handles the backend.
-- **JavaScript:** Client-side interactivity and dynamic content updates.
+- **JavaScript:** Manages interactive and dynamic parts.
-- **HTML/CSS:** Structure and styling of the frontend.
+- **HTML/CSS:** Builds the structure and style.

 ---

 ## Contributing
-Contributions are welcome!
-If you have suggestions or want to report bugs, please open an issue or submit a pull request.
-Make sure to follow the code style guidelines and include relevant tests where applicable.
+If you want to report a bug, suggest something, or help out, feel free to open an issue or make a pull request.
+Please follow the code style and add tests if you can.

 ---